adam-roth/screen-cap-view/README.markdown

 1. If you want to record a `UIScrollView` you need to implement your `UIScrollViewDelegate` such that it calls `setNeedsDisplay` on the `IAScreenCaptureView` while the `UIScrollView` is scrolling.

 2. Currently only video is captured.
 It should be possible to capture audio as well as video, but I have not had time to add this functionality.
-If you happend to add it, feel free to send a pull request.
+If you happen to add it, feel free to send a pull request.

 3. I have not tested this class to see if it can record OpenGL-based views.
 I suspect that it probably cannot, however.